Khai Kam

 Khai Kam (1864–15 September 1919) was a leader of the Chin people in Myanmar.
-Two years after the British Indian Army invaded and conquered Chin State's Chin Hills in the late nineteenth century, he headed an insurrection against British rule.
+Two years after the British Indian Army invaded and conquered Chin State's Chin Hills in the late nineteenth century, he headed an insurrection against British rule there.
 His campaign was unsuccessful, and he was captured and sentenced to life imprisonment on the Andaman Islands.
 He returned to his homeland in 1910 when the British authorities granted him early release.

 Early youth

 Khai Kam was the son of Sizang chief Pu Khup Pau and Pi Cing Niang.
 He was born in 1864 at Khuasak, Tedim Township.

 British invasion of the Chin Hills (1888-1889)

 The Kingdom of Burma fell under the rule of the British Empire in 1885, and the Kale-Kabaw valley, bordering the Chin Hills, became part of British territory.
 The British had several meetings with the Chin tribal leaders to discuss the recognition of British authority, the issue of raids into the plains and the opening of a trade route linking Burma to India.
 The negotiation failed, and the Chin persisted in their raiding and their defiance of British imperial government.
 A further source of irritation to the British was that the Tashon, the most powerful Chin Hills tribe, harboured the Shwe Gyo Phyu prince and his followers, who were resisting British rule in the central part of Burma.
 Ultimatum was sent to the Sizang chief to deliver Khai Kam together with the captives whom he carried off.
 Ultimatum was also sent to the Tashon council to deliver the Shwe Gyo Phyu prince and his followers.
 When the ultimatums were ignored, the British made preparation to invade the Chin Hills.